 Early Admit is open to public and private high school and homeschooled students and allows students to take college courses at Windward Community College.
 Early Admit students who successfully complete the college class receive college credit.

-Running Start is a state-wide program that provides an opportunity for academically qualified juniors and seniors enrolled in a Department of Education school (including charter schools) to enroll in college classes through the University of Hawai‘i system as part of their high school coursework.
+Running Start is a state-wide program that provides an opportunity for academically qualified high school students enrolled in a Hawai‘i Department of Education school (including charter schools) to enroll in college classes through the University of Hawai‘i system as part of their high school coursework.

 With Early College High School, college instructors teach college courses at the high school allowing for dual high school/college credit.
 These courses have the same content and student learning outcomes as our on campus courses.
 However, success is promoted by partnering the college instructor with a high school instructor, “the success coach,” who helps to motivate, engage, track, and mentor students.